-A GST composition scheme is a scheme for the small taxpayer whose turnover is below Rs 1 crore and in the case of North- the Eastern States and Himachal Pradesh the limit is set for Rs 75 lakh.
+A GST composition scheme is a scheme for the small taxpayer whose turnover is below Rs 1 crore and in the case of North- Eastern States and Himachal Pradesh the limit is set for Rs 75 lakh.
 According to the CGST (Amendment) Act, 2018, services to an extent of 10 percent of turnover or Rs.5 lakhs can be supplied by a composition, whichever is higher.
 This amendment shall be enforced from 1st of Feb, 2019.